 This advanced course discusses how businesses run on hardware, software and human capital more than ever before.
 This course focuses on the people in the organization and how they work and behave in the work environment.
-It examines the behavior of individuals, the dynamics of teamwork and the processes of small groups, decisionmaking, problem solving, conflict management and ways to eliminate barriers to effective communications within the workplace.
+It examines the behavior of individuals, the dynamics of teamwork and the processes of small groups, decision-making, problem solving, conflict management and ways to eliminate barriers to effective communications within the workplace.

-BA595 Project Management Capstone CU 3:6,6,6
+BA595 Project Management Capstone

-Prerequisites: Completion of the Degree Requirements This course is the capstone for the Certificate in Project Management program.
-Students will demonstrate an understanding and application of material explored during the Project Management Certificate Program.
-This course will prepare students for the Project Management Institute's (PMI) Project Management Professional (PMP) certification examination.
-Preparation includes utilization of study guides and practice exams
+Prerequisites: Completion of the Degree Requirements This capstone course requires students to demonstrate an understanding and application of material explored during the Project Management programs in both the Mark Skousen School of Business and College of Engineering and Computer Science.
+Additionally, this course will prepare students for the Project Management Institute's (PMI) Project Management Professional (PMP) certification examination.
+Preparation includes utilization of study guides and practice exams.

-BA597 Capstone Project-Business Intelligence CU 3:6,6,6
+BA597 Capstone Project-Business Intelligence